 This Avocado and Herb Salad is a delicious example of the new trend in healthy eating ~ fat (the good kind) is back!
 There’s no sacrifice involved with decadent avocados and lots of bright fresh herbs, in fact this easy vegan salad deserves a recurring role in your weekly meal plan.

-Want to get your daily dose of superfood in the most delicious form possible?
 Try this fresh and creamy avocado and herb salad, it couldn’t be easier to throw together.
 It’s hard to believe that something so decadently silky and rich can be so healthy, but it’s true.

 The avocado fruit (yes, it’s a fruit) is packed with vitamins and minerals, fiber, and the best kind of fat.
 It’s also low carb and full of cancer fighting antioxidants.
 If you’re looking to make a few healthy changes in your diet, the avocado should be one of your first stops.

-This salad should be made right before serving, avocados are notorious for going south soon after they’ve been cut.
+Avocados are notorious for going south soon after they’ve been cut.
 You can prep the other ingredients and have them all ready to toss with the avocados to make a very quick job of it.
 I always wash and dry my herbs first and then plop them in a mason jar full of water to keep them fresh, then all you have to do is lop off a handful and give them a rough chop.

 The nice thing about an avocado salad is that it can be a year ’round treat, avocados are always available in the supermarket thanks to overlapping growing seasons in California and Mexico.